 Another very trendy chain of coffee shops is Kafeterija.
 This gigantic coffee shop extends on four levels of the former Robna Kuća Beograd (the very first Belgrade shopping mall).
 This art nouveau architectural piece was designed back in 1907 by Viktor Azriel and represents a cultural asset of Belgrade.
 Kafeterija sells delicious coffee, pastries and cold-pressed juices.
 Ground floor is a non-smoking area.
 The basement includes a barber shop and a store called 285 that sells street wear by local fashion brands, as well as limited editions of Adidas and Asics sneakers.

 Address: 13 Zmaja od Noćaja St. 11000 Belgrade

 Address: A Blok, 15 Uroša Martinovića St. New Belgrade

 Address: 13 Pariske komune St, Fonatna cinema, New Belgrade

 Address: Airport Nikola Tesla, Gate A & C

-When you’re done shopping in Belgrade Design District, you can drop by Vino & Vinyl.
-A tiny coffee shop and a bar tucked away in Nušićeva St. The name says it all: it offers good wine, nice coffee and fine music selection.
+When you’re done shopping in downtown, you can drop by Endorfin.
+A gastro pub, beer shop and a bar tucked away in beautiful Brace Jugovica street.
+The name says it all: it offers craft beer, nice coffee, delicious food and fine music selection.
 In the summer and spring there is an outdoor garden where you can sit and enjoy a vibrant atmosphere of the city.